Che cos'è la lavorazione meccanica di precisione svizzera e perché è importante per il tuo progetto?

 A shop that specializes in automotive parts may not have the expertise to handle biocompatible medical components, even if they have Swiss machines.

-2. Capacità di attrezzatura
+2. Capacità dell'attrezzatura

 • “What is the maximum bar stock diameter your machines can handle?"

-• “Do you have multi-axis machines (PER ESEMPIO., 5-asse) for complex features?"
+• “Do you have multi-axis machines (per esempio., 5-asse) for complex features?"

-• “Can you work with my material (PER ESEMPIO., titanio, SBIRCIARE, ottone)?"
+• “Can you work with my material (per esempio., titanio, SBIRCIARE, ottone)?"

 3. Quality Control Processes